 UPDATE: You can find this blog and others about idioms in our new GMAT Idiom eBook!

-Business is all about comparisons — which brand or option or product is cheaper? faster? more reliable? safer? a better investment? etc. etc. Because of this, the GMAT loves comparisons, and loves to explore then in Sentence Correction.
-The idioms used in comparisons are endless varied and subject to numerous colloquial errors, so this is veritable treasure trove for the Sentence Correction to explore.
+Business is all about comparisons — which brand or option or product is cheaper? faster? more reliable? safer? a better investment? etc. etc. Because of this, the GMAT loves comparisons, and loves to explore them in Sentence Correction.
+The idioms used in comparisons are endlessly varied and subject to numerous colloquial errors, so this is a veritable treasure trove for the Sentence Correction to explore.

-This article takes a look at a wide variety of idioms used in comparisons.
+This article takes a look at the wide variety of idioms used in comparisons.